Wednesday, October 20, 2021

 Completing the project at the esteemed Sunset Studios in Los Angeles, the Rolling Stones released the double album Exile on Main Street in 1972.
 The title referred to the group's tax problems which led to them fleeing the U.K. for southern France.
 The band recorded in the Mobile Studio as well as in the basement of the chateau Villa NellcĂ´te, near Villefranche-sur-Mer, France.

-Recording the title song, which Jagger wrote after talking to a housekeeper about her love of gambling, was not an easy task--engineer Glynn Johns said there were between 30 and 100 reels of tape used just on the base part of the song.
-"Tumbling Dice" reached position #5 in the U.K. and #7 in The U.S. and Canada.
+Recording the title song, which Jagger wrote after talking to a housekeeper about her love of gambling, was not an easy task--engineer Glyn Johns said there were between 30 and 100 reels of tape used just on the base track.
+"Tumbling Dice" reached position #5 in the U.K. and #7 in the U.S. and Canada.

 The album gave them their second consecutive #1 on both sides of the Atlantic and has now sold over one million copies.
 The group promoted the release with a North American tour that was documented by the film Ladies and Gentlemen: The Rolling Stones.